LongForm: Effective Instruction Tuning with Reverse Instructions: The Dataset

 \subsection{NLP Tasks (NLP)}

 Most of instruction tuning benchmarks of NLP tasks involve classification or short text generation tasks, accounting for over 99\% of BigBench and NIv2.
 However, we opt for NLP tasks with long outputs to enrich \DataName.
 From BigBench, we select Helpful Answer Generation (hhh) \cite{askell_2021_hhh_dataset} and Minute Mysteries QA, a question answering dataset for short stories.
-From NIv2, we include a selection of ten tasks including poem generation \cite{hipson-mohammad-2020-poki}, table to natural text generation \cite{iyyer-etal-2017-search}, story generation \cite{sap-etal-2020-recollection, orbach-goldberg-2020-facts2story, lin-etal-2019-reasoning}, text summarization \cite{fabbri-etal-2019-multi, kornilova-eidelman-2019-billsum, brazinskas-etal-2020-shot}, and fact generation \cite{kotonya-toni-2020-explainable-automated}.
+From NIv2, we include a selection of ten tasks including poem generation \cite{hipson-mohammad-2020-poki}, table to text generation \cite{iyyer-etal-2017-search}, story generation \cite{sap-etal-2020-recollection, orbach-goldberg-2020-facts2story, lin-etal-2019-reasoning}, summarization \cite{fabbri-etal-2019-multi, kornilova-eidelman-2019-billsum, brazinskas-etal-2020-shot}, and fact generation \cite{kotonya-toni-2020-explainable-automated}.
 For a more uniform distribution across datasets, we sample a similar number from each dataset, resulting in 600 samples from BigBench and 3,684 from NIv2.

-Finally, we include the Enron email dataset to create an email writing task from the subject using templates similar to WikiHow.
-We also employ the BEA-2019 shared task on grammatical error correction \cite{bryant-etal-2019-bea} by using incorrect inputs and template instruction as the input and the correct output as the target.
-We provide templates for Enron in \S\ref{sec:enron_templates_appendix} and for BEA-2019 in \S\ref{sec:bea_gec_templates_appendix}.
+Finally, we include the Enron dataset to create an email writing task from the subject using templates similar to WikiHow.
+We also employ the BEA-2019 for grammatical error correction \cite{bryant-etal-2019-bea}; incorrect inputs and template instruction are the input, the correct output the target.
+See \S\ref{sec:enron_templates_appendix} for templates for Enron and \S\ref{sec:bea_gec_templates_appendix} for BEA-2019.